cptsalt/Dynamic-Proximity-Chat/readme.md

 - Sounds - <bang>: Use <> to open and close sounds.
 They are identical to quotes in function, but are intended for noises made by things, rather than people.
 - Volume Control - :+/:- : Use :+ to increase the volume of a quote/sound.
 Use :- to decrease it.
 Use := to reset it.
 You can make noises louder/quieter four times in each direction (:++++, :----)
 - Local OOC - ((Hello)): Use (()) for local OOC.
 Local OOC has a range, and does not require line of sight, but may not be seen if players are far away.
-- Global OOC - (((Hello))): Use ((())) for global OOC.
-Global OOC can be seen by the entire world, it's basically the same as the Local chat mode
 - Radio - {Hello}: Use {} for radio chat.
-This can be seen through walls, but is distinct from global OOC, and supports languages.
+This can be seen through walls, but is distinct from OOC, and supports languages.
-- Emphasis - Look *there*: Use ** or // for emphasis (either one works).
+- Emphasis - Look \*there\*: Use ** or // for emphasis (either one works).
 This changes nothing about the chat, but makes it anything inside of it specific color.
-- Item Emphasis - The \Titled Object\: Functionally identical to normal emphasis, but uses a different color
+- Item Emphasis - The \Titled Object\: Functionally identical to normal emphasis, but uses a different colors.
 - Rolling - |100|: Rolls a number between 1 and the provided maximum.
 The value should be consistent between players.

 ## Languages:
 Languages in this mod work by checking player inventories for items that are created with language codes made up of some amount of letters.
 Depending on how many items with a given code a player has, they will understand more or less of a language.

 Someone who's 90/80/50/etc% proficient will know about 90/80/50/etc% of the words in the language.
 This proficiency can be increased or decreased with more or fewer items in your inventory.
 By default, the language [!!] is universal, and everyone can understand it regardless of whether or not they have any items with the code.

 Known words are unique to each player and language, and each language's scrambling seed is unique.
-For (arbitrary) example: The language [LA] will always encode "Hello" to something like "Mylli", and the language [PT] will always encode "Hello" to something like "Jotta".
+- For (arbitrary) example: The language [LA] will always encode "Hello" to something like "Mylli", and the language [PT] will always encode "Hello" to something like "Jotta".

 Languages also have their own color for scrambled words, they also stay the same for a given language.

 Using empty brackets [] will reset the active language to the player's default language, or [!!] if they do not have one.

 You can have multiple default languages, the mod will find the first one in your inventory.
 Just remember to switch them around when you need them.
-*Note:* Language items show up in the crafting components section of your inventory, since they're components to craft dialogue, or something like that.
+- *Note:* Language items show up in the crafting components section of your inventory, since they're components to craft dialogue, or something like that.

 ## Typo Correction
 You can add and remove typos from a list that's stored in your player file.

 Once you've added and removed the typos to your liking, you should then use the /typotoggle or /typocheck commands to make sure the tool is active or inactive.
 When you add a typo and correction, the mod will scan and replace any typos that match that word before sending your message if the typo correction tool is active.
-Note: Typos will only be corrected as words with punctuation or spaces around them, excluding language brackets.
-A typo should not correct parts of a word unless you spell it out with punctuation.
+- *Note:* Typos will only be corrected as words with punctuation or spaces around them, excluding language brackets.
-Something like "guh-guh-guh...GHOST!!!" might autocorrect "guh" to "gum", for example, if you have a typo specifying such.

 ## Commands:
 /newlangitem name (String), code (String), count (Number), default (True/False), color (#hex code) - Createse new language items for your character.